keboola/developers-docs/cli/commands/remote/create/table/index.md

 : Defines a comma-separated list of column names for the table.

 `--columns-from <string>`
-: Indicates the path to the table definition file in JSON format.
+: Indicates the path to the columns definition file in json.

 `--name <string>`
 : Sets the name of the new table.

 `--primary-key <string>`
 : Determines a comma-separated list of columns to be used as the primary key.

+`--options-from <string>`
+: The path to the table definition file with backend specific options.
+: This flag is enabled only for project with BigQuery backend and must be combined with a `--columns-from` flag, because these settings must have specific columns types.

 [Global Options](/cli/commands/#global-options)